tomasstyalrek/Web-Development-Course/Git and GitHub/GitHub.md

 Pero lo que se puede hacer es que GitHub reconozca a tu computadora como tuya y te deje hacer los push y pull con libertad.
 Para esto vamos a crear una **SSH key**.

+#### SSH Keys

+##### Using SSH over HTTPS

+GitHub lo que hace es pedir autenticacion del usuario antes de hacer cualquier cambio en el repositorio remoto.
+Esto tiene sentido ya que si no fuera asi, cualquiera podria hacer lo que quiera.
+Pero al mismo tiempo se vuelve tedioso en poco tiempo, tener que copiar tantas veces lo mismo.

+Lo que se puede hacer es crear una key local de SSH, que es un protocolo que ya vimos, para envio de informacion encriptada, y pasarsela a GitHub.
+De esta manera nos ahorramos la autenticacion esa.

+##### Creating a SSH Key

+1. Open up Terminal.
+2. Anywhere in Terminal paste the following `ssh-keygen -t rsa -b 4096 -C "PUT YOUR EMAIL HERE"` and replace "PUT YOUR EMAIL HERE" with the email you used to sign up with GitHub.
+3. Once you are prompted with `Enter a file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]` press enter.
+4. You will then be prompted to enter a passphrase. **Just press enter here**
+5. You will then be prompted to enter a passphrase again. **Just press enter here as well**
+6. Paste the following in terminal: `eval "$(ssh-agent -s)"`.
+If you do not see a `pid` number, start from the first step again.
+7. Paste the following in terminal: `ssh-add ~/.ssh/id_rsa`. if you see an error message, start from the first step again.
+8. Paste the following in terminal `pbcopy < ~/.ssh/id_rsa.pub`.
+9. Head over to your GitHub account (make sure you sign in).
+10. In the top right corner of any page, click your profile photo, then click Settings.
+11. In the user settings sidebar, click SSH and GPG keys.
+12. Click New SSH key or Add SSH key.
+13. In the "Title" field, add a descriptive label for the new key.
+For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
+14. Paste your key into the "Key" field. (you can just right click and click paste or use a keyboard shortcut.
+The previous command `pbcopy` did the copying for you).
+15. Click Add SSH key.
+16. If prompted, confirm your GitHub password.
+17. Anywhere in Terminal, type `ssh -T git@github.com` and if you see "Successfully authenticated" (ignore the rest of the message) you are good to go!
+If you do not see that, start from the beginning again.

+#### GitHub Workflow